 Pet Nutrition and Diet

-The Pet Nutrition and Diet Continuing Education Program (CEP) discusses basic nutrition, the regulations governing commercial pet foods, and the nutritional needs for both cats and dogs.
-In this course, you will learn how to read pet food labels including the importance of carbohydrates, fats, proteins, vitamins, minerals, and protective nutrients.
-You will also learn about the different types of diets (i.e. dry food, canned food, raw food, supplements, etc.) and how food can play a huge role in a pet's behavior.
-After the completion of this course, you will have the knowledge to educate your clients on how to provide their animals with the best nutrition based on their pet's individual age, weight, and health condition.
+The Pet Nutrition and Diet Continuing Education Program (CEP) discusses basic nutrition, the regulations governing commercial pet foods and the nutritional needs for both cats and dogs.
+In this course, you learn how to read pet food labels including the importance of carbohydrates, fats, proteins, vitamins, minerals, and protective nutrients.
+You will also learn about the different types of diets (e.g., dry food, canned food, raw food, supplements, etc.) and how food can play a huge role in a pet's behavior.
+After the completion of this course, you will be able to educate your clients on how to provide the best nutrition based on their pet's individual age, weight and health condition.

-The Pet Massage Continuing Education course gives pet groomers, dog trainers, and veterinary staff the skills to calm each pet they interact with.
+The Pet Massage Continuing Education course gives pet groomers, dog trainers and veterinary staff the skills to calm every pet they interact with.
 The ability to soothe and calm dogs and cats through touch improves the human-animal relationship and promotes trust and bonding.
-Pet groomers have the benefit of having a calm animal on their grooming table which allows them to move swiftly through the process of grooming without the problems that heavy-handed groomers experience.
-Veterinary staff are able to minimize discomfort and pain and help pets recovering from injuries or sooth the aches of the elderly.
-Dog Trainers will have the ability to create a more positive training experience because they will have an enhanced knowledge of canine anatomy and acute awareness of touch zones.
-Pet Massage is a growing occupation and completion of this course could also open the door to a profitable pet massage business of your own.
-This comprehensive course includes step-by-step instructions that guide you through the details of the choreography of a massage for different sizes and types of pets.
-Topics include: general anatomy and physiology, principles and concepts for different types of massage, creating your workspace, preparing yourself, details for how to develop a pet massage business, and much more!
+Pet groomers can have a calm animal on their grooming table, which allows them to move swiftly through the process of grooming without the problems heavy-handed groomers might experience.
+Veterinary staff can minimize discomfort and pain and help pets recovering from injuries or sooth the aches of elderly animals.
+Dog trainers can create a more positive training experience due to their enhanced knowledge of canine anatomy and acute awareness of touch zones.
+Pet Massage is a growing occupation and completion of this course can also open the door to a profitable pet massage business of your own.
+This comprehensive course includes step-by-step instructions on massage for different sizes and types of pets.
+Topics include general anatomy and physiology, principles and concepts for different types of massage, creating your workspace, preparing yourself, details for how to develop a pet massage business and much more!